-Three toolbars are located under the Menu bar by default: the Standard toolbar, the Formatting toolbar, and the Formula Bar.
+Four toolbars are located under the Menu bar by default: the Standard toolbar, the Find toolbar, the Formatting toolbar, and the Formula Bar.

 The icons (buttons) on these toolbars provide a wide range of common commands and functions.
-You can also modify these toolbars, as discussed in Chapter 14 (Setting up and Customizing Calc).
+You can also modify these toolbars, as discussed in Chapter 14 (Setting Up and Customizing Calc).

 Placing the mouse pointer over any of the icons displays a small box, called a tooltip.
 It gives a brief explanation of the icon's function.
-For a more detailed explanation, choose $\mathbf{Help} > \mathbf{What's This?}$ and hover the mouse pointer over the icon.
+For a more detailed explanation, choose Help > What's This? and hover the mouse pointer over the icon.
 To turn this feature off again, click once or press the Esc key twice.
-Tips and extended tips can be turned on or off from $\mathbf{Tools} > \mathbf{Options} > \mathbf{OpenOffice.org} > \mathbf{General}$.
+Tips and extended tips can be turned on or off from Tools > Options > OpenOffice.org > General.